vegaprotocol/specs/releases/3-oregon-trail.md

 - Open source block explorer
   - Backed by a database

-1️⃣ This doesn't mean mainnet happens immediately at the end of this release, just that the features we need for it exist
+1️⃣ This doesn't mean mainnet happens immediately at the end of this release, just that the features we need for it exist.
+This means that no real tokens will be used on this network.
+This network will still run with valueless test tokens.